-Request for revocation of the certificate is processed by CERTUM without undue delay, to a maximum after 1 hour of its receipt.
+Request for revocation of the certificate is processed by CERTUM without undue delay, according to Table 4.2..

 4.9.6.
 Certificate Revocation List checking

 A relying party, upon receiving an electronic document signed by a subscriber, is obligated to check whether a public key certificate, corresponding to the subscriber's private key used for creating electronic signatures, is not placed on Certificate Revocation List.
 The relying party is obligated to retain a current CRL.